joseencina/apps-script-slides-duplication/README.md

 Add a trigger to run automatically at specific intervals or events.
    - In the Apps Script editor, click on the clock icon to open the `Triggers` menu.
    - Click on `+ Add Trigger` at the bottom to configure a trigger.
+   - Select main function to be triggered*.
    - Select the time or the frequency this code will be triggered.
    - Save the trigger settings.

+> [!NOTE]
+> This code is using the main function `duplicate()` to be executed from the trigger configuration.

 ## Apps Script Code